patarapolw/kaguya/docs/doujin.md

+# Kaguya Wants to be Confessed to Official Doujin

 - Chapter 1
   - [DISC] Kaguya Wants to be Confessed to Official Doujin :: Chapter 1 :: Jaimini's Box <https://redd.it/8r7mt7>
 - Chapter 2